-- 1. Enter into alliances without written agreements stipulating terms and conditions, including but not limited to: - A. Fees and payment schedules. - B. Defining the recognition/benefits to be provided to the sponsor and ensuring that benefits offered are commensurate with the level of support/investment made by the sponsor. - C. PSIA-AASI will not endorse education materials intended for the membership other than those produced by or in conjunction with PSIA-AASI.
-PSIA-AASI will consider individual cases where there is considerable financial benefit to the membership. - D. Enter into a joint venture, though such opportunities may be recommended to the Board on a case-by-case basis - E. PSIA-AASI retains control over any sponsored program.
+- 1. Enter into alliances without written agreements stipulating terms and conditions, including but not limited to: - A. Fees and payment schedules. - B. Defining the recognition/benefits to be provided to the sponsor and ensuring that benefits offered are commensurate with the level of support/investment made by the sponsor. - C. Enter into a joint venture, creating a new legal entity, though such opportunities may be recommended to the Board on a case-by-case basis. - D. PSIA-AASI retains control over any sponsored program.

-Policy 4.0 Board/Management ConnectionDate of adoption / Last revision: February 1, 2015
+Policy 4.0 Board/Management Connection Date of adoption / Last revision: February 1, 2015